Last Updated:

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.

-15 thoughts on “Magnificent Motors: The Enzo Ferrari Home Museum in Modena, Italy
+15 responses to “Magnificent Motors: The Enzo Ferrari Home Museum in Modena, Italy”

 I’ve heard car enthusiasts mention a few race tracks in Germany where you can test out a sports car; perhaps you’ll want to put that on your life list? :)